 (7) appropriate monitoring and reporting requirements;

-(8) actions which can be taken through existing State programs to facilitate beneficial use of septage and sludge;
+(8) actions that can be taken through existing State programs to facilitate beneficial use of septage and sludge;

 (9) the need for regional septage facilities;